thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/animals/basilisk.md

 ---
+collection: Harrypedia
-title: "Basilisk"
+title: Basilisk
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 A basilisk is one of those things that is so incredibly scary that people (in